DanecLacey/SmaxKernels/README.md

 ### Notice ###
 This project is very much still in development, and many features may be unfinished or broken.
-* As of 2025.04.24 Only OpenMP implementations of SpGEMM and SpMV are publicly available
+* As of 2025.04.24 Only CPU-OpenMP implementations of SpGEMM and SpMV are publicly available
+* MPK, SpTSV, SpADD, SpTR kernels are in progress, as well as MPI functionality

 ### Contributing ###
 Pull requests and issues are welcome.
 Please open an issue first to propose changes or feature additions.